ktzevani/myspinbot/docs/02_architecture_overview.md

 ## 1) High‑Level System Architecture

 **Description:**
-The platform is a local, multi-service stack organized around a Node.js backend (TypeScript) that orchestrates AI workflows, a Python GPU worker that executes heavy jobs, and specialized services for LLMs (Ollama + Open WebUI), diffusion pipelines (ComfyUI), storage (MinIO), state (Postgres/Redis), ingress (Traefik), and observability (Prometheus/Grafana with cAdvisor and NVIDIA DCGM exporter).
+The platform is a local, multi-service stack organized around a Node.js backend (TypeScript) that orchestrates AI workflows, a Python GPU worker stack that executes heavy jobs, and specialized services for LLMs (Ollama + Open WebUI), diffusion pipelines (ComfyUI), storage (MinIO), state (Postgres/Redis), ingress (Traefik), and observability (Prometheus/Grafana with cAdvisor and NVIDIA DCGM exporter).
 All services live on a shared Docker network and expose metrics for unified monitoring.

 **System Map**

 ```mermaid
 flowchart LR
     %% Groups